-- Position: Analytical Biochemistry
+- Position: Lecturer in Analytical Biochemistry

 - Areas of expertise: Biology, Analytical Biochemistry, Microbiology, Metabolic Engineering, Biomedicine, Health Sciences

 - Phone: +44(0)113 343 1970